copperspice/cs_string/README.md

 graphics, CopperSpice, DoxyPress, and other software development topics.

 https://www.youtube.com/copperspice
-Links to additional vidoes can be found on our website.
+Links to additional videos can be found on our website.

 https://www.copperspice.com/presentations.html